ihateblueb/aster/README.md

 ### AP

-- Notes can be fetched
-- Actors can be fetched
-- Follower and following collection endpoints exist, and are a messy work in progress
-- Likes are accepted, although if they have a reaction the reaction is ignored for now
-- Deletes are accepted, first the User will be tried then Note
+Endpoints done:

+- /user/:id
+- /user/:id/inbox
+- /note/:id

+Endpoints in progress:

+- /user/:id/followers (OrderedCollection of following actors)
+- /user/:id/following (OrderedCollection of followed actors)
+- /user/:id/outbox (OrderedCollection of recently sent public activities.
+Do I even do this?
+Does anyone even use it?)

+Endpoints needed:

+- /note/:id/replies (OrderedCollection of Links to Note objects\*)
+- /note/:id/likes (OrderedCollection of Links to Like activities\*)
+- /note/:id/shares (OrderedCollection of Links to Announce activities\*)

+\*or entire object with LD signature, to save time on the fetching end.
+I need to look into the best way to implement this further.

+Activities Sent:

+- Accept
+    - Follow
+- Reject
+    - Follow
+- Create
+    - Note
+- Like
+    - Note
+- Announce
+    - Note

+I'm thinking of sending Create(Actor()) to instances with followers to local since I process that

+Activities Processed:

+- Accept
+    - Follow
+- Create
+    - Note
+    - Actor
+- Like
+    - Note
-- Follows are accepted
+- Announce
-- Deliver works
+    - Note
-- Deletes are sent out
-- Announces are sent out
-- Creates are sent out

 ### Federation

 - Supports nodeinfo 2.0 and 2.1
 - host-meta works neatly
-- webfinger implemented, and has high tolerance of different formats
+- webfinger implemented, and has high tolerance of formatting (eg. resource can be @user@host, user, @user, user@host, etc.)
 - json and xml supported! for the most part!

 ### API

-- You can like a note
+- Get note
+- Create notes
-- You can create a note with no polls or other attachments
+- Create notes with replies or quotes
-- You can repeat a note
+- Create repeats
-- You can register
+- Register
-- You can login
+- Login
+- Get user
-- You can fetch the instance metadata
+- Get instance metadata
-- Fetch user
-- Fetch note

 ## TODO